enyo/snaptest/README.markdown

 If you don't get any failures (marked with an F followed by information about the error, you're ready to go!

-From here, check out [The Getting Started Guide](http://code.google.com/p/snaptest/wiki/QuickStart) Step 2 to start writing your own tests.
+From here, check out [http://wiki.github.com/Jakobo/snaptest/base-unit-test-class](http://wiki.github.com/Jakobo/snaptest/base-unit-test-class) Step 2 to start writing your own tests.

 License
 -------